Prior to export, it is important to understand the legal instruments regulating non-oil exports in Nigeria and that of

 - Dispute Resolution Mechanism (which law apply in case of disputes)

 Legal & Governmental Regulations

 - Export prohibition – exporters should be aware of the list of prohibited items for exports.
 Detailed information can be found on the customs information page.

 - Export proceed repatriation – all proceeds from exports should be repatriated within the stipulated time.

 Intellectual Property (IP)

-Do you have any additional or specific questions with respect to legal issues in trade?
+Do you have further questions with respect to legal issues in trade?
 Sometimes, NEPC will be always be of assistance to assist.
 Find out how we can help you and contact us now!